ColleenMoore/ST558-HockeyProject/README.md

 ----------------------

-Accesses goalie records for the specified team entering either the franchaise ID number or the common team name The function appears to return statistic information on each individual goldie that played for a specific franchaise.
+Accesses goalie records for the specified team entering either the franchise ID number or the common team name.
+The function appears to return statistic information on each individual goalie that played for a specific franchise.
 It returns information such as: <br>

 -   most goals saved in one game
 -   number of seasons played